DangoWeb/CommTrackr/README.md

   {
     id: 'unique-commission-id', // Unique identifier for the commission
     user: 'userId', // Commission creator's unique userId.
 Should match the userId variable, otherwise the commission will only be accessible in admin/dev views
-    amount: 1000, // Commission amount, or null if not applicable
+    amount: 1000, // Commission amount as a number, or null if not applicable.
+Defaults to null
-    currency: 'USD', // Currency code for the commission amount
+    currency: 'USD', // Currency code for the commission amount as a string.
+Defaults to 'USD'
-    date: '2023-10-01', // Date of the commission
+    date: '2023-10-01', // Date of the commission in any valid date/datetime format.
+Defaults to null
-    status: 'pending', // Status of the commission ('completed', 'in-progress', 'on-hold', 'cancelled')
+    status: 'in-progress', // Status of the commission ('completed', 'in-progress', 'on-hold', 'cancelled')
+    fields: { // Custom fields associated with the commission 'id': 'value' // Key-value pairs for custom fields },
     tasks: [ // Array of tasks associated with the commission {
-        done: false, // Task completion status
+        done: false, // Task completion status.
+Defaults to false
-        content: '' // Task description
+        content: '' // Task description.
+Defaults to ''
       }
     ],
-    tasksLocked: false // Whether tasks are locked from being edited by user }
+    locked: false // Whether commission is locked from being edited by user.
+Defaults to false }
 ]
 ```